ngabomugisha/KGo/README.md

 # **KGo**

 Public transport location-aware application for Kigalians!
-An android application to locate public transport buses for Kigali citizens.
+An android application to locate public transport buses and guide you where you want to reach for Kigali citizens.
 It uses WhereIsMyTransport API and Facebook Places Graph API.